pablos-here/nbiff/README.md

 `nbiff` has the following features:

-- It self-adjusts when accounts and/or folders are changed.
+- It self-adjusts when accounts and/or folders are affected.
 - It is designed to be light-weight and scalable.
 - Largely it is immune from `Thunderbird`'s API changes.
 - Supports both `x11` and `wayland`.
 - The systray icon displays a status when there are **unread messages**.
-- The **unread count** is provided by clicking on the icon and when supported, as a **tool tip**.
+- Further details are available by clicking on the icon and when supported, as a **tool tip**.
 - User customizable systray icons.